 Is your course or preferred destination not listed?
 Don't be discouraged and get in touch to see what options might be available.
 We are continuously expanding opportunities for Abertay students.

 Please note that even if your course is listed, the feasibility of the exchange depends on module choices available at the partner university, which may change from year to year.

 Most students study abroad in Years 2 or 3 (for Dundee Business School students, Year 4 could also be an option).
 You could go for either a full year or a single semester depending on your course structure, the modules offered at the partner university and your personal preference.

 The exact timing of the exchange depends on the host university, but generally Semester 1 modules begin in mid-August and end in December and Semester 2 modules begin in January/February and end in May/June.

 As part of the exchange agreement between Abertay and our partner universities, you will not be liable for paying tuition fees at the host university.
 You will continue to pay tuition fees to Abertay through your normal arrangements.
 If you usually apply for SAAS tuition fee support, a student bursary or loan, you will be able to do this as if you were studying at Abertay.

 You will be responsible for covering your own travel costs, visa fees, housing, meals, health insurance and in some cases an administrative fee charged by the host university.

-If you have been selected to study at one of our international partner universities, you will be eligible to apply for the Moffat Charitable Trust Study Abroad Scholarship to help pay for these costs.
+If you have been selected to study at one of our international partner universities, you will be eligible to apply for the Tour de Tay Study Abroad Scholarship to help pay for these costs.

 Do I receive academic recognition and credit?